datalogic/scan2deploy-android-schema/README.md

 The `deployment` section can be used to download a ZIP archive from a server and inflate it to the `target-path` folder.
 The available parameters are the following

 * `scheme`: (optional) The deployment download scheme to use.
 Can be either `http` or `https`.
 The default value is `http`.
 * `host`: (mandatory) The host-name or internet-protocol address of the server from which the resource is to be fetched.
 Default value is empty string `""`.
+Accepts either a string, or an array of strings.
 * `port`: (optional) TCP/IP port to be used to contact the server.
 The default value is `80`.
 * `path`: (optional) Path to the server resource to download, complete with query-string if needed.
 The default value is the empty string (`""`).
 * `check-timeout`: (optional) The default value is `1000`.